 Keep in mind there are circumstances that exist that could terminate a receiving party’s right to continue to receive spousal support.
 If the receiving spouse either cohabitates with a partner or remarries, that could modify or terminate the original spousal support agreement.

 Spousal Support Modification Attorneys You Can Trust

-Anderson & Boback are family law attorneys with a track record of success helping clients obtain modifications of spousal support.
-We listen to your individual needs with a caring dedication to solving your problems.
-We are experienced in all types of divorce-related matters including modification of spousal support orders.
+Anderson & Boback is a Chicago divorce and family law firm with a strong record of success in helping clients obtain modifications of spousal support including the termination of spousal support orders.
+We listen to your individual needs with a caring dedication to resolving your spousal maintenance issues.
+We are experienced in all types of family law and divorce-related matters including modification of spousal support orders.
 Whether your spousal support order was the result of a military divorce, high asset divorce, or same-sex divorce, our experience and in-depth knowledge of Illinois spousal support laws help clients modify maintenance orders to fit their current financial situation.